 Cannabis Users by Generation

-Cannabis Usage Behaviors
+Purchase and Usage Behaviors

-These behaviors can be broken down by asking 4 simple questions: How?
+Purchase and usage behaviors can be broken down by asking 4 simple questions: How?
 Why?
 What?
 Where?

 How Consumers Use Cannabis